statamic/docs/content/collections/docs/assets.md

 Filesystems are defined in `config/filesystems.php`  They can point to the local filesystem, S3, or anything else as long as there is a Flysystem adapter for it installed.

+## Blueprint

+If you don't explicitly edit the [Blueprint](/blueprints) for your container, you'll get a single "alt text" field.

+If you want to customize the fields, you're able to create your own blueprint.
+You'll find it in `resources/blueprints/assets/{handle}.yaml`.
+Or, just go ahead and edit it through the control panel and it'll create the file for you.

 ## Entries